TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   if you tried to estimate the US mean height by only sampling women or only sampling in Baltimore.
-The issues with non-random sampling are well recognized in the field of medical predictive models: these models tend to predict outcomes better in white males than other members of the US or world populations, because 'in the old days' many medical studies conducted in the US used exclusively white male subjects.
+The issues with non-random sampling are well recognized in the field of medical predictive models: these models tend to predict outcomes better in males of European descent better than other members of the US or world populations.
+This is because 'in the old days' many medical studies conducted in the US used exclusively white male subjects.
 When predicting future events, we cannot really randomly sample the entire population (since some events in the population haven't happened yet), so we rely on a usually implicit assumption that the processes and trends of the past will continue in the future without change.
   In many fields (such as economics and social sciences), this assumption often proves incorrect.
-However, in the biomedical field, as well as other sciences, we are usually studying processes that we can be fairly confident will continue to follow the patterns of the past over any practically important prediction period.
-For instance, we can assume with substantial confidence that the earth will continue to rotate (abeit with the current pattern of deceleration), ATP will continue being used for storing and transmitting potential energy within a cell, and carbon will continue to have a valence of four.
-By contrast, something like the unpredictable emergence of a pandemic can have a dramatic impact on the performance of previously developed economic models.
+However, in the biomedical field, as well as other sciences, we are often studying processes that we can be fairly confident will continue to follow the patterns of the past over any practically important prediction period.
+For instance, we can assume with substantial confidence that the earth will continue to rotate (abeit with the current pattern of deceleration), ATP will continue being used for transmitting potential energy within a cell, and carbon will continue to have a valence of four.
+By contrast, something like the unforseen emergence of a pandemic can have a dramatic impact on the performance of previously developed economic model.

 As was mentioned earlier, if you could measure e.g. the height of every individual in a population of interest, then you could calculate the mean height of the population exactly.
 If instead you measure the height of everyone in a